pkutaj/pkutaj.github.io/index.markdown

 location:       | Brno, Czech Republic (working 100 % remotely)

 ### NOW (Q4/2024)
-- Bash/Python scripting to automate Ops Processes for the rest of the Support team
+* Bash/Python scripting to automate Ops Processes for the rest of the Support team
-- Mentoring the rest of junior team and assuring newly rolloed features are supportable
+* Mentoring the rest of the junior team and assuring newly rolled features are supportable
-- Owning Snowplow's mass-rollout process to hundreds of enterprise customers
+* Owning Snowplow’s mass-rollout process to hundreds of enterprise customers
-- Responsible for incident management, running post-mortems and post-incident reviews with customers
+* Responsible for incident management, running post-mortems and post-incident reviews with customers
-- Providing technical support to TAM/Sales team during onboarding/pre-sales process
+* Providing technical support to TAM/Sales team during onboarding/pre-sales process
-- Optimizing Kubernetes configuration for apps running on EKS/GKE
+* Optimizing Kubernetes configuration for apps running on EKS/GKE
-- Docker image creation for internal automation toolage
+* Docker image creation for internal automation toolage
-- Snowplow pipeline deployment processes (Python/bash/HashiCorp stack)
+* Snowplow pipeline deployment processes (Python/bash/HashiCorp stack)
-- Configuration of Terraform drift mechanisms and alerting (OpsGenie)
+* Configuration of Terraform drift mechanisms and alerting (OpsGenie)
-- Building dashboards for SLA/SLO breach analysis (SQL in Redash/Preset)
+* Building dashboards for SLA/SLO breach analysis (SQL in Redash/Preset)

 ### EXPERIENCE
 #### Senior Cloud Support Engineer